 15. What I’ve Learned About Life in Panama

-Now that I’m a legit expat living life in Panama, the lessons are coming hard and fast. 😆
+I experienced legit expat living in Panama for 4-1/2 years and the lessons came hard and fast. 😆

-Ken and I arrived in Panamá on June 11, 2021, worked on our permanent residency in the city for a couple of weeks, then Ken went back to the U.S. and I headed for my temporary home in Pedasí.
+My partner and I arrived in Panamá on June 11, 2021, worked on our permanent residency in the city for a couple of weeks, then my partner went back to the U.S. and I headed for my temporary home in Pedasí on Panama's Azuero Peninsula.

-A month later, I came home…to the tiny community of Cañas.
+A month later, I arrived at my semi-permanent home in the tiny community of Cañas.

 After several visits and years of waiting, it felt familiar and exactly where I was supposed to be.

-We’re a little more than halfway through construction of our home, which will double as the Vista Cañas Nature & Book Retreat.
-The problems I mentally prepared myself for haven’t come to fruition (yet).
+When I first started this constantly expanding blog post, I was a little more than halfway through the construction of my home, which was going to double as the Vista Cañas Nature & Book Retreat.
+Many of these lessons, and my growing list of challenges, hadn't come to fruition yet.

 Of course, everyone's experience here is unique.
 There are many layers that impact it…who you are, where you are, and just plain luck.

-Here’s a LIGHTHEARTED list of all that I’ve learned so far living life in Panama…more to come FOR SURE 😆:
+Here's a LIGHTHEARTED list of all things I learned in my 4-1/2 years living life in Panama (#CultureShock):

 1. The best way to preserve your sanity is to lose ALL expectations.

-2. Never assume you'll be taking a HOT shower.
+2. Never assume you'll be taking a HOT shower (even if you're at a fancy hotel).

 3. "Panama Time" is real…most of the time it's a blessing, occasionally it's a pain in the ass.